3 teens charged with murder in Michigan woman’s slaying

 DEARBORN, Mich.
 (AP) — Three teens have been charged with murder and armed robbery in the fatal shooting of a 29-year-old woman in suburban Detroit.

-Prosecutors say 17-year-old Jamel Philson, 14-year-old Demaurio Dismuke and a 13-year-old boy are expected to be arraigned Friday.
+Prosecutors say 17-year-old Jamel Philson, 14-year-old Demaurio Dismuke and a 13-year-old boy were arraigned Friday.

 Prosecutors allege Dismuke robbed and shot Saja Aljanabi Friday night as she sat in a car in Dearborn.
 It’s alleged that minutes earlier the 13-year-old was holding a gun during the robbery of a 49-year-old woman.
 A shot also was fired at a 56-year-old man following Aljanabi’s shooting.